wp-slimstat/wp-slimstat/readme.txt

 * Read all the [reviews](http://wordpress.org/support/view/plugin-reviews/wp-slimstat) and feel free to post your own

 = Requirements =
-* Wordpress 3.1 or higher (it may not work on *large* multisite environments; some users have reported problems in accessing the configuration page under Wordpress 3.3.x or earlier)
+* WordPress 3.1 or higher (it may not work on *large* multisite environments; some users have reported problems in accessing the configuration page under Wordpress 3.3.x or earlier)
-* PHP 5.1 or higher
+* PHP 5.3 or higher
 * MySQL 5.0.3 or higher
 * At least 5 MB of free web space
 * At least 5 MB of free DB space